HKalsule/Java_OOPS/README.md

 ### 1. 🏛️ `JavaClass.java`
 **Concept:** Classes and Objects
-**Description:**
-Introduces basic class creation in Java.
-Demonstrates how to define a class with attributes (`id`, `name`, `salary`) and methods, and how to create and use objects of that class.
+Defines basic class structure with attributes (`id`, `name`, `salary`) and methods.
+Shows object creation and method invocation.

 ---

 ### 2. 🆔 `GettersSetters.java`
-**Concept:** Encapsulation using Getters and Setters
+**Concept:** Encapsulation
-**Description:**
-Demonstrates how to protect fields using `private` access and provide controlled access using `public` getter and setter methods.
+Uses `private` fields with `public` getters and setters to protect and access object data.

 ---

 ### 3. 🧰 `EmployeeClass.java`
-**Concept:** Field Access and Setter Method with Scanner
+**Concept:** Field Access with User Input
-**Description:**
-Illustrates how to allow users to input and update object properties at runtime using the `Scanner` class, along with direct field access and method-based printing.
+Allows user interaction using `Scanner` to modify object fields and display results.

 ---

 ### 4. 🛠️ `Constructors.java`
-**Concept:** Constructors
+**Concept:** Default Constructors
-**Description:**
-Explains the use of constructors to initialize objects with default values.
-Introduces default (non-parameterized) constructors.
+Initializes objects using constructors without parameters.

 ---

 ### 5. 🔄 `ConstructorOverloading.java`
 **Concept:** Constructor Overloading
-**Description:**
-Shows how to define multiple constructors with different parameter lists to provide flexibility when creating object instances.
+Provides multiple constructors to initialize an object in different ways.

 ---

 ### 6. 🔐 `PriAccModi.java`
-**Concept:** Private Access Modifier & Validation
+**Concept:** Access Modifiers and Encapsulation
-**Description:**
-Uses `private` fields to implement encapsulation.
-Includes logic to validate and compare the calculated area and perimeter of a circle with user-provided values.
+Implements a `Circle` class with `private` fields and validation methods to check area and perimeter.

 ---

 ### 7. 📏 `RectangleClass.java`
 **Concept:** Area and Perimeter Calculation
-**Description:**
-Implements a simple class for a rectangle with two fields (`length`, `breadth`) and methods to calculate and return area and perimeter.
+Calculates area and perimeter for a rectangle using object properties.

 ---

 ### 8. ⬛ `Square.java`
-**Concept:** Square Class with Calculations
+**Concept:** Square Class
-**Description:**
-Defines a class to calculate the area and perimeter of a square using basic formulas with one attribute (`side`).
+Calculates area and perimeter for a square using a single field (`side`).

 ---

 ### 9. 👨‍👦 `Inheritance.java`
 **Concept:** Inheritance
-**Description:**
-Demonstrates single inheritance where a child class `age` inherits from a parent class `name`.
-Also includes usage of inherited methods and fields.
+Demonstrates simple inheritance between `name` and `age` classes, showcasing inherited methods.

 ---

 ### 10. 🏗️ `ConstructorsInInheritance.java`
-**Concept:** Constructor Chaining in Inheritance
+**Concept:** Constructor Chaining
-**Description:**
-Shows how constructors from base, derived, and child classes are called in hierarchical inheritance.
-Also demonstrates the use of `super()` to invoke a specific superclass constructor.
+Illustrates how constructors are called in a class hierarchy using `super()`.

 ---

 ### 11. 🧪 `Cylinder.java`
-**Concept:** Real-World Class with Multiple Methods
+**Concept:** Encapsulation with Calculations
-**Description:**
-Implements a `Cylinder` class with encapsulated radius and height.
-Includes methods to calculate and display:
+Implements `Cylinder` class with methods to calculate surface area, volume, and base perimeter.
-- Perimeter of base
-- Surface area
-- Volume

 ---

 ### 12. 🔁 `MethodOverriding.java`
 **Concept:** Method Overriding
-**Description:**
-Illustrates runtime polymorphism through method overriding.
-Class `B` overrides a method from its parent class `A` while adding an extra method of its own.
+Shows how subclass `B` overrides a method from superclass `A`, enabling runtime polymorphism.

 ---

 ### 13. 🔀 `DynamicMethodDispatch.java`
-**Concept:** Dynamic Method Dispatch / Runtime Polymorphism
+**Concept:** Runtime Polymorphism
-**Description:**
-Demonstrates how method calls are resolved at runtime using a superclass reference pointing to a subclass object.
-Shows method overriding behavior and limitations of reference type.
+Demonstrates dynamic method dispatch using a `Phone` reference pointing to a `SmartPhone` object.

 ---

 ### 14. 🧱 `AbstractClassAnsAbstractMethod.java`
-**Concept:** Abstract Classes and Abstract Methods
+**Concept:** Abstract Classes and Methods
-**Description:**
-Explores the concept of abstraction in Java.
-Shows how abstract classes and methods work, and how subclasses must implement abstract methods unless they are abstract too.
-Also covers constructor behavior in abstract class hierarchies.
+Explains abstraction with abstract classes, showing required method implementation in child classes.

+---

+### 15. 🧬 `Polymorphism.java`
+**Concept:** Polymorphism via Upcasting
+Creates a `Cat` object using a `Dog` reference to show limited access and runtime binding of overridden methods.

+---

+### 16. 🧩 `InterfacePolymorphism.java`
+**Concept:** Interface-based Polymorphism
+Implements the `Animal` interface in `Dog` and `Cat` classes to show polymorphism using interfaces.

+---

+### 17. 🔗 `InheritanceInInterfaces.java`
+**Concept:** Interface Inheritance
+Demonstrates inheritance between interfaces and implementation in a class with all required methods.

+---

+### 18. 🔒 `AccessModifiers.java`
+**Concept:** Access Modifiers
+Explains visibility of variables (`public`, `protected`, default, `private`) from inside and outside the class.

 ---